ilya40umov/spring-batch-quartz-example/README.md

 spring-batch-quartz-example
 ===========================

-An example using Spring, Spring Batch, Quartz, MySQL, MongoDB, Spring Data etc.
+An example using Spring, Spring Batch, Quartz, MySQL etc.